- 1 Methods of compacting are:

 - Powder material and tooling are both expensive.

-- Parts that are not as strong as those that are manufactured in wrought
+- Parts that are not as strong as those that are manufactured in wrought iron.

-- Process that is less well-known
+- The process is less well-known.

 What is the significance of material characterization in powder metallurgy?